Collaboration, communication, planning & estimation, agile development practices, Test-Driven Development...

 - [email protected]

-With more than 10 years of experience architecting, implementing, leading and launching software products; being talented in agile processes, backend, frontend and mobile development, object-oriented and functional programming; all of which makes him very well suited for many of the areas in the industry.
+More than 10 years of experience architecting, implementing, leading and launching software products, by being talented in agile processes, backend, frontend and mobile development, object-oriented and functional programming; makes him very well suited for many of the areas in the industry bringing ideas to life.

 Extending and adding new patterns into the user interface, architecture, services and search functionality, enabled users to correlate case data in a more efficient way, as well as being able to link and -more importantly- find cases, evidence and witness data; ultimately, helping them win cases.